Princess Estelle, Duchess of Östergötland: Birth

 Estelle was baptised on 22 May 2012 at the Royal Chapel of Stockholm Palace in Stockholm, Sweden.
 Archbishop Anders Wejryd conducted the ceremony.
-(Note: Estelle had five godparents identified at her baptism: her maternal uncle Prince Carl Philip of Sweden; her paternal aunt Anna Westling-Söderström, Willem-Alexander of the Netherlands (then the Prince of Orange); Queen Mary of Denmark (then Crown Princess); and Haakon, Crown Prince of Norway.)
+(Note: Estelle had five godparents identified at her baptism: her maternal uncle Prince Carl Philip of Sweden; her paternal aunt Anna Westling-Söderström, Willem-Alexander of the Netherlands (then the Prince of Orange); Queen Mary of Denmark (then Crown Princess); and King Haakon VIII (then Crown Prince).)
 She was baptised in the family's antique baptismal gown, which was first worn by her great-grandfather Prince Gustaf Adolf when he was baptised in 1906.
 Her name and date of the baptism were added in embroidery to the gown.
 On the date of the baptism, a limited-edition prayer book titled Princess Estelle's Prayerbook (Swedish: Prinsessan Estelles bönbok) was released and published.

 Princess Estelle is second in the line of succession to the Swedish throne and the first female in Swedish history to be born with a right to inherit the crown that cannot be superseded by the birth of a male heir, as well as the first person in Swedish history to be born of a female heir apparent.
 The only two princesses of Sweden to be born first in line for the throne were heir presumptive at their birth: Christina (who eventually became queen regnant) and Hedwig Sophia (who was superseded by a younger brother).